 Generally speaking, a utility patent will expire 20 years from its filing date.
 The filing date extends back to the earliest related patent application.
 The earliest related patent application will include foreign applications.
 However, provisional applications are excluded from the calculation.

-There are also several factors that can affect the term of a patent, i.e., when a patent will expire.
-These factors include, but are not limited to, whether the patent is a continuation application, whether a terminal disclaimer was filed, whether any patent term extension was granted by the U.S. Patent and Trademark Office, and whether the patent owner has paid the necessary maintenance or annuity fees.
+There are also several factors that can affect the term of a patent.
+These factors include, whether the patent claims priority to other applications, whether the patent is subject to a terminal disclaimer, whether the U.S. Patent and Trademark Office added any patent term, and whether the patent owner has paid the necessary maintenance or annuity fees.